 As an opportunity is converted into a sale, Finance should input or review the following deal point inputs within Salesforce:

 Creating an audit step that notifies you of any changes to these inputs in Salesforce will allow you to track the first 3 steps of revenue recognition.
 The SOW (Statement of Work) and/or signed contract should all be saved in Salesforce.

 Know that your data will change.
 Document any changes in the contract or progress in the deliverables within Salesforce.
 Be on the lookout for changes that may initiate a new contract according to ASC 606.

 After inputting the “master” data in Salesforce, know your sources of subsequent information and transactional data.
-These can be in the form of email, phone calls, order entry input, change order, shipping documents, and conversations with operations dept and salespersons.
+These can be in the form of email, phone calls, order entry input, change order, shipping documents and conversations with the operations department and salespersons.

 Establish a document to be shared with other stakeholders with a description of your company’s revenue streams and (at a high level) how you will officially recognize revenue according to GAAP.
 It is important to communicate this clearly with the sales team as revenue, according to 606, may be recorded in different accounting periods.
 (A good example of a revenue recognition write-up can be found in the 2018 Twitter Annual Report on pages 69-71).

 Separate from public company SOX documentation and implementation memos, you should establish a plain-English document with a clear set of rules on when and how to prepare invoices, cross-check against Salesforce, prepare adjustment journal entries and other peculiarities covered by ASC 606.
 This document should take your revenue recognition write-up and clearly layout the rules you have established for your company for 606 recognition.
 A checklist for each revenue stream is a must during initial implementation.

 4. Know When a Milestone Will Be Triggered for Invoicing